 The XT2C came up in a discussion of flashlights to use for his course, Armed Movement In Structures, which is aimed at training people, who are themselves armed, to move through buildings with armed threats.
-It’s dangerous stuff and makes use of a lot of lighting tactics to get people through successfully, and one of the most heavily employed tools is a tactical flashlight with a strobe feature.
+It’s dangerous stuff and makes use of a lot of lighting tactics to get people through successfully, and one of the most heavily employed tools is a tactical flashlight which had been reviewed on Survival Cooking with a strobe feature.

 What makes the XT2C work in this role is its interface, which is a two-button setup that gives the user access to the strobe without cycling through modes or requiring two hands or a change in grip.
 The 2C has a centre button on the tailcap which is either momentary or click on, and a crescent-shaped button adjacent to that which is controls a strobe if used by itself, or the intensity of the constant beam if tapped while the constant beam is on.